When Do You Need a Pronunciation Coach – And When Not?

 You are losing time in your singing lessons because the teacher has to go over pronunciation

 Imagine you are a perfect illiterate when it comes to the kitchen and you want to learn how to bake a cake.
-When you finally found a teacher, you wouldn’t want to lose time in your lessons because he or she had to explain how to use the oven, the scales and the mixer, right?
+When you have finally found a teacher, you wouldn’t want to lose time in your lessons because they had to explain how to use the oven, the scales and the mixer, right?

 It’s the same with singing and pronunciation: you take singing lessons because you want your teacher to advice you on how to best use this beautiful instrument called voice.
 You want to learn about vocal techniques and how to use breath support, how to tackle the passagio, and where the voice resonates in your body.
 In short: you want to learn every aspect of singing.
 When in addition to that your teacher has to correct your pronunciation, you will lose precious time.
 That said, get thee to a pronunciation coach!

 You want to learn techniques of professional diction preparation

 Staying with the comparison of baking I’d say that knowing how to prepare a dough will help you a lot when learning how to bake cakes.

 Every language has its general rules of pronunciation.
 To know these basics will save you a bunch of time in preparation and thus make your life a lot easier.

 Imagine being able to prepare the pronunciation of a text on your own by just knowing, for example, that a vowel followed by a double consonant is pronounced open and short.